 Both men and women may experience reduced or absent orgasms.
-Some men may experience problems with premature or delayed ejaculation, or not ejaculating at all.
+Some men may experience problems with premature or delayed ejaculation.

-Treatments for problems in orgasming may include therapies such as psychosexual therapy or cognitive behavioural therapy.
-This can help individuals or couples find more helpful ways of sexual communication.
+Treatments for problems orgasming may include therapies like psychosexual therapy or cognitive behavioural therapy.
+These can help individuals or couples find better ways to communicate sexually.

 Pelvic floor exercises

 For some women, pelvic floor exercises may help increase awareness of pelvic floor contractions and improve pelvic tone, which can help with orgasms.
 These exercises can be tricky, but a physiotherapist, nurse or GP will be able to explain how to do them properly.

 If problems persist, then speak to your GP, specialist or Parkinson’s nurse.
 A change in medication may put you back on track again.

 It’s important to remember that many sexual problems can be common in men of all ages, whether they have Parkinson’s or not.
 So any problems you might have aren’t necessarily as a result of your condition.
 There may be other causes such as enlargement of the prostate gland.

 The prostate is a small gland found only in men.
 It’s the size of a walnut and surrounds the first part of the tube (urethra) that carries urine from the bladder to the penis.

 As men get older, the prostate around the neck of the bladder gradually gets bigger.
 This is normal in older men, but for some, it causes problems by blocking the flow of urine, which makes it difficult to empty the bladder.
 It can cause some men to experience the need to urinate more often, a difficulty in starting to urinate, a need to strain or an urgent need to go to the toilet.